 If your child’s prescription rapidly deteriorates, contact Myopia Management Center At Issaquah Eyeworks for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.

-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang serves patients from Issaquah, Seattle, Renton, Redmond, and throughout Washington.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang serves patients from Issaquah, Seattle, Renton, Redmond, and throughout Washington.